-In addition to your doctor will give you specific instructions to prepare for your endoscopy, please follow below for any upper endoscopy procedure:
+In addition to the specific instructions given to you by your doctor to prepare for your endoscopy, please follow the guidelines below for any upper endoscopy procedure.